alkamauss/content/sites/dev.mauss/curated/cheat-sheet/bash.md

 cp -al /path/to/source /path/to/destination
 ```

-`Find method`, it quickly finds your desired file or folder with many additional functionalities.
+`Find method`, it quickly finds your desired file or directory with many additional functionalities.
 It could do many things such as

-- Search for empty files or folders
+- Search for empty files or directories
-- Search files and folders with specific hard link counts
+- Search files and directories with specific hard link counts
-- Search files and folders that belongs to a specific owner or group
+- Search files and directories that belongs to a specific owner or group
-- Search and destroy files and folders with specific prefix/suffix
+- Search and destroy files and directories with specific prefix/suffix
 - and many more...

 ```bash